xuwang/aws-terraform/README.md

 *rds* | RDS servers
 *cloudtrail* | Setup AWS CloudTrail

-For example, to build the cluster by step to build the cluster:
+To build the cluster step by step by step:

 ```
 $ make init